 Why Women Fail to Do the Cruzada

-Tango dancing begins with a four-step routine called salida, done diagonally on the woman's right and ending with the woman's cruzada.
-The first step of salida is a side step.
-In the second and third steps, the man walks on the woman's right, creating the need for her to recover the symmetrical position in line with him.
-The most convenient way to recover that position is to cross her left leg in front of her right leg in the fourth step.
-There is no other signal instructing her to cross, except that he is walking on her right.
-In other words, the woman relies on her sense of equilibrium to realign herself with the man by crossing her left leg in front of her right.
+Tango dancing begins with a four-step routine called the salida, done diagonally on the woman's right and ending with the woman's cruzada.
+The first step of the salida is a side step.
+During the second and third steps, the man walks on the woman's right, creating the need for her to recover the symmetrical position in line with him.
+The most convenient way to recover that position is by crossing her left leg in front of her right leg on the fourth step.
+There is no other cue signaling her to cross, except that he is walking on her right.
+In other words, the woman must rely on her sense of equilibrium to restore alignment by executing the cruzada.

-The proper embrace is symmetrical, where the two partners face each other chest-to-chest.
-His left hand holds her right hand at shoulder height, his right arm wraps around her body, and her left arm hooks around his right shoulder, creating perfect alignment.
-This correct embrace is not only the most comfortable, but it also allows the woman to feel subtle changes in the man's body position.
-Thus, when he walks on her right, she will naturally reposition herself with the cruzada, restoring alignment with him.
+The correct embrace is symmetrical and centered, with both partners facing each other chest-to-chest.
+His left hand holds her right hand at shoulder height; his right arm wraps around her torso, while her left arm rests around his right shoulder.
+This embrace not only provides utmost comfort and perfect alignment but also maximizes bodily connection, allowing the woman to clearly feel even the subtlest movement in the lead.
+As a result, when he walks on her right, she will instinctively reposition herself with the cruzada, restoring alignment with him.

-In my experience, failing to perform the cruzada is a common issue many women encounter.
-Probably a third of the women I dance with fail to execute the cruzada from time to time, even though they may not realize it, and most of them are not novice dancers.
-By adding an extra step, the cruzada enables the woman to shift her weight, transforming the dance system from parallel to cross system, or vice versa.
-Because this affects how the man leads the next step, it is vital for the woman to perform the cruzada when the man signals it by walking on her right.
-Developing a strong sense of equilibrium, adopting the correct embrace, maintaining proper body alignment, paying attention to changes in body position relative to the partner, and practicing salida are all key to forming the habit of performing the cruzada.
+In my experience, failure to execute the cruzada is a common issue—even among experienced dancers.
+Probably one-third of the women I dance with fail to execute the cruzada from time to time, even though they may not realize it.
+Yet the cruzada plays a crucial role in tango: by adding an extra step, it enables the woman to shift her weight and tranfer between the parallel and cross systems.
+Because this affects how the man leads the next step, it is vital that the woman performs the cruzada when the man signals it by walking on her right.

 March 18, 2023